HISTORY OF THE 4TH OF JULY: JOHN ADAMS

 “The common, superficial understanding of him is as vain, irritable, obstinate, difficult and opinionated, that little fat fellow between two Virginians, Washington and Jefferson.
 The fact is, he was full of life, high-spirited, affectionate, loyal to friends, a kind and a dedicated father and husband, who traveled further in the service of his country than anyone before him, and at greater risk.”

-Adams was a direct descendant of American Puritans (Calvinists) and grew up in a New England Congregationalist church where his father was a deacon.
+Adams was a direct descendant of American Puritans (Calvinists) and grew up in a New England Congregationalist church where his father was a Deacon.
 When many Congregational churches turned toward Unitarianism, he turned with them.
-He was also fully exposed to the European Enlightenment while he was in France, assuring that he would become a free thinker.
-He was suspicious of priests
+He was also fully exposed to the European Enlightenment while in France, assuring that he would become a free thinker.
+He was suspicious of priests, whether

 “papistical (Roman Catholic) or Presbyterian”